-Raising the profile of the youth voice will enable young people to share their views and their thoughts.
-Ensuring they are heard by leaders across the diocese will enable us to really integrate them into the life of the church.
-Why do young people sometimes feel they're not listen to?
+Tell us about your role I am focusing on raising the profile of the youth voice to enable young people to share their views and their thoughts.
+It's also ensuring they are heard by leaders across the diocese so we can really integrate them into the life of the church.
+Why do young people sometimes feel they're not listened to?

 Young people often feel things are decided for them, or they're not included in discussions about things set up for them.

-How can we listen to young people more effectively?
+How can we listen to young people people more effectively?